bensutherland/wgrs_workflow/README.md

 # --min-alleles:  at least this many alleles observed per locus
 # --max-alleles:  at most this many alleles observed per locus

-# still to set: max depth?
-Or should this be done in the alignment stage? (#TODO)

 ```